Russia may have used new guided bomb to attack Ukraine's Kharkiv, local officials say | Law-Order

 Regional governor Oleh Synehubov also suggested Moscow may have used a new type of bomb, saying: "It seems that the Russians decided to test their modified bombs on the residents of the houses."
 Russia did not immediately comment on their remarks.
 It denies targeting civilians although the war has killed thousands of people, uprooted millions and destroyed towns and cities.

-Two residential buildings and a medical institution were partially destroyed, and a total of 14 buildings, including an educational facility, were damaged, regional governor Oleh Synehubov said on the Telegram messenger.
-FREQUENT ATTACKS
+Two residential buildings and a medical institution were partially destroyed, and a total of 14 buildings, including an educational facility, were damaged, Synehubov said on the Telegram messenger.
+NEW ATTACK AFTER MIDNIGHT

+Kharkiv Mayor Ihor Terekhov, also writing on Telegram, reported another strike after midnight on a city district that destroyed a restaurant and smashed windows in an adjacent building.
+There were no injuries.
+Prosecutors in Kharkiv region reported that a 12-year-old boy was killed when Russian forces shelled the town of Borova, southeast of Kharkiv.

 At the scene, a man with a bandaged head sifted through the rubble of a damaged apartment in search of two cats, which he eventually found alive.
 A dead body covered with a jacket lay near the entrance to the building.
 There was blood on the pavement.